opensearch-project/documentation-website/_observing-your-data/query-insights/query-metrics.md

 ## Metrics

-Query metrics support the following measurements:
+Query metrics provide the following measurements:

-- The number of queries per query type (for example, the number of `match` or `regex` queries).
+- The number of queries per query type (for example, the number of `match` or `regex` queries)
-- The number of queries per aggregation type (for example, the number of `terms` aggregation queries).
+- The number of queries per aggregation type (for example, the number of `terms` aggregation queries)
-- The number of queries per sort order (for example, the number of ascending and descending `sort` queries).
+- The number of queries per sort order (for example, the number of ascending and descending `sort` queries)
-- Histograms of `latency` for each query type, aggregation type, and sort order.
+- Histograms of `latency` for each query type, aggregation type, and sort order
-- Histograms of `cpu` for each query type, aggregation type, and sort order.
+- Histograms of `cpu` for each query type, aggregation type, and sort order
-- Histograms of `memory` for each query type, aggregation type, and sort order.
+- Histograms of `memory` for each query type, aggregation type, and sort order

 ## Default logging exporter

 By default, if no gRPC exporters are configured, then the metrics and traces are exported to log files.
-The data is saved under the `opensearch/logs` directory in the following files:
+The data is saved in the `opensearch/logs` directory in the following files:

 - `opensearch_otel_metrics.log`
 - `opensearch_otel_traces.log`